This page may contains some affiliate links, however I only endorse opportunities that will benefit my readers.

 That's what I set out to discover and here's what I found out:

-You see, the reason I was a little skeptical about this company from the get-go was because of a very strong warning I have always given to my readers, family and friends alike :
+The reason I was a little wary of this company from the get-go was because of a very strong warning I have always given to my readers, family and friends alike :

 When you are looking to work from home, except for very rare exceptions, you should never have to pay a company to work for them, they should always pay you!

 So, I'm sure you would understand when all kinds of red flags were flying in my face when I found out that, in order to work for Arise, you have to pay for your own training!

 Yep, you heard me right; you have to pay fees (and a lot of them!) to work for this company.